PYates77/MiniSnake/README.md

 You will need: GLEW (libglew-dev) and GLUT (freeglut3-dev,libxmu-dev, libxi-dev)

-I also toyed with creating snake playing AI's in this folder, so you can either ignore those or try to improve upon them because, let's be honest, you're a better programmer than me and you can probably figure out a simple snake-playing AI.
+I also toyed with creating snake-playing AI's in this folder, so you can either ignore those or try to improve upon them because, let's be honest, you're a better programmer than me and you can probably figure out a simple snake AI.